 Electives at The National Institutes of Health

 Another valuable elective experience is at the NIH which offers both clinical and research electives.
 Additional information may be available through the Scholarly Concentration in Clinical and Translational Research or OSPE.
-Clinical electives may be limited due to COVID-19.

 USMLE STEP-2 Overview